Project Updates: Constructing the Glade

 The site's geothermal system won a 2025 Technology Award from the St. Louis Chapter of ASHRAE.
 Our conservancy will rely on this new system to recapture heat and reduce environmental impact season after season.

-Our experts are working with local furniture maker Mwanzi Co. to repurpose trees into tables and other furniture at the Glade.
+Coordinating with local furniture maker Mwanzi Co. to repurpose trees felled by the May tornado into tables and other furniture at the Glade.

 -